Jeffchiucp/ExplodingPlatForm/README.md

 * [Week 6](#week-6)

 #### Game Design
 This is ninja jumping game for character to go through lots of obstacles and try to get through the enemy tower.
-There are epic explosion, and challenges and Rewards as he explores the Enemy Tower.
+There are nasty poison gas, and challenges and Rewards as he explores the Enemy Tower.

 #### Game Objective
-Player is the hero who is in a mission to rescue different treasure from explosion.
+Ninja hero is in a mission to get different treasure as he jumps out of enemy poison mist..

 ###[Gameplay Mechanics](#gameplay-mechanics)